EPA Announces Final Decision at West Lake Landfill!

-Removal of the radioactive material from the unlined landfill located in the Missouri River floodplain.
-Read more.
+- Support for the full removal of the radioactive contamination at the unlined landfill in the Missouri River floodplain, and